fadden/6502bench/SourceNotes.md

 cross-assembler, start by adding new entries to the enum and data tables there.

-Nothing system-specific is baked into the main application.
-The SourceGen/RuntimeData directory has the system definitions for the "new project" list, and subdirectories with symbol files and extension scripts.
+Nothing specific to a target system is baked into the main application.
+The SourceGen/RuntimeData directory has the system definitions used for the "new project" list, along with subdirectories with symbol files and extension scripts.
 The [README file there](SourceGen/RuntimeData/README.md) explains a bit more.